-Supporting evidence attached Yes / No

-attached

-Nature of the

-supporting evidence you are submitting:
+attached res / No Nature of the supporting evidence you are submitting:

-you are submitting:

 Name(s) and

-organisation(s) of the professional(s)
+organisation(s) of the

-providing supporting evidence
+professional(s) providing supporting

+evidence

-Privacy and Data Prote otion:
+Privacy and Data Prote ootion

-Your personal data is be eing used by the School and LA for the purposes of an appl
+Privacy and Data Prote Your personal data is be eing used by the School and LA for the purpose es of an application f or admission to school.

-accessed at https://new e your personal data will only be used in accordance with condeven.gov.uk/privacy/privacy-notices/ Please confirm by si igning b elow that you give your
+We undertake to ensure e your personal data will only be used in accord dance with our priva cy notice which can be

+.devon.gov.uk/privacy/privacy-notices/ Please cd LA using your personal data as outlined in our p

-your consent at any time -
+your consent at any time). • •

-If you wish to withdraw consent, please contact the LA's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the

-fficer at 01392 383000 or at accesstoinformationsecure@ protection, visit https://new.devon.gov.uk/accesstoinformatio
+consent, please contact the LA's Admissions T

+155 1019.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the LA's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk.
+For further

+protection, visit https://new.devon.gov.uk/access toinformation/data-p rotection or contact the

 school.

 I confirm that I have submitted a LA Common Application Form.

 Applicant's name Date

 Please sign here

+5

-Please scan and email this form or return this form to: Willowbrook School, Summer Lane, Exeter, Devon EX4 8NN or The School Admissions Team, Room L60, County Hall, Exeter EX2 4QG
+Please scan and email this form or return this form to: The School, Summer Lane, Exeter, Devon EX4 8NN or The School Admissions Team, Room L60, County Hall, Exeter EX2 4QG